Serving

 1. peel LOTUS ROOT and slice thin.
 Keep in water acidulated with a little citric acid or lemon juice until needed.

-2. Soak DRY SQUID and/or DRY SHRIMP (see Note-2) in warm water for about 30 minutes.
+2. Soak DRY SQUID and/or DRY SHRIMP in warm water for about 30 minutes.
 Drain and rinse.

-3. If you will be using Basil Leaves as a garnish, pick them off the stems and put them to soak in plenty of cold water - if you don't they'll turn black immdiately when they touch the soup.
+3. If you will be using Basil Leaves as a garnish, pick them off the stems and put them to soak in plenty of cold water.
+This soak is so they stay green longer in the soup.

-5. Peel ONION and slice thick, cut CARROTS into chunks and add both to the pot along with soaked Squid / Shrimp, Fish Sauce, Soy Sauce and Peppercorns..
+5. Peel ONION and slice thick.
+Cut CARROTS into chunks and add both to the pot along with Squid and/or Shrimp, Fish Sauce, Soy Sauce and Peppercorns.

 6. Simmer Stock for 2 hours, then strain and pick out all the chunks of Pork.
 Discard all the other solids.
 If needed, defat the stock using your gravy separator.
 Add cold water as needed to bring it up to 6 cups.